ChromeUniverse/Personal-website/public/posts/making-the-website.md

 ---

-## The all-powerful static webpage generator
+## The static webpage generator

-Okay so obviously, my website generator is quite limited in what it can do, so it's pretty damn far from "all-powerful", but it's the one doing the heavylifting behind this website.
-It gets the job done at least, in addition to being easy to maintain and expand on.
-It's just a simple Node.js script which I have set up to run using [nodemon](https://www.npmjs.com/package/nodemon).
-It watches for changes in post and template files and re-runs the compiler on every file save.
+My website generator ("compiler") is quite limited in what it can do, but it's the one doing the heavylifting behind this website.
+It gets the job done, and it's proven to be quite easy to maintain and expand on.
+It's a relatively simple Node.js script which I have set up to run using [nodemon](https://www.npmjs.com/package/nodemon).
+Nodemon watches for changes in post files and template files and re-runs the compiler on every file save.

 This is how it works: